A May walk -Touching with my eyes (only)

 Psychology Today

-Bonhoga (means ‘my spiritual home’) Gallery is in Weisdale Mill, a Shetland Arts venue east of Bixter (see bottom of blog for details)
+Bonhoga (it means ‘my spiritual home’) Gallery is in Weisdale Mill, a Shetland Arts venue east of Bixter (see bottom of blog for details) Bonhoga Gallery link

 Bigton Community Hall from their Facebook page

-It sounded to me like going to the Sunday Teas would not only situate you in a place and group where you can belong, but by engaging regularly with the others there, it is tantamount to saying, ’Here I am, I am part of this group, I belong, want to be let in and recognised as part of the community’.
-These halls fulfil a vital role.
+It sounded to me as if going to the Sunday Teas would not only situate you in a place and a group where you can belong, but by engaging regularly with others, it is tantamount to saying, ’Here I am, I am part of this group, I belong, want to be let in and recognised as part of the community’.
+These halls and events obviously fulfil a vital role.

 Bressay, Shetland.
 Photo Liza Green